Retrospectives for Introverts: Creating Space for Thoughtful Participation

 - Invite, don’t force — Create space, not pressure

 The goal isn’t to make introverts into extroverts—it’s to create space where everyone’s best thinking can emerge.
+Google’s Project Aristotle found psychological safety is the #1 factor in team effectiveness, and creating that safety for introverts is a direct investment in better outcomes.

 Related Resources